devnull-cz/unix-linux-prog-in-c-labs/2019/labs-2019-10-30/labs-assignment-2019-10-30.md

        uses function to compute the average, 2nd traversal uses function to print certain entries)
    - use macros (to detect special directory entries)
-   - avoid using global variables in any of the variants
+   - avoid using global variables in any of the variants (i.e. use recursion)
    - how to allocate enough memory for path on given file system ?
      - see pathconf(2)